 Beware of survey form filling scam in shopping mall that is victimizing many innocent people.
 I came across this article in the local newspaper about this lady being scammed off RM5,000.00 by such survey filling scam.

-Worst case is they even threaten her if she do not pay up.
+The worst case is they even threaten her if she does not pay up.
 So, this is a clear case of scam and threaten.
-Apparently, after filling up the survey form, she was told that they are actually money laundering company.
+Apparently, after filling up the survey form, she was told that they are actually a money laundering company.
 Well, it is better to just read it yourself.

 KUALA LUMPUR: Beware when you are asked to fill in survey forms at shopping complexes, as scammers are using it as a new tactic to find victims.

 A 25-year-old designer is the latest victim of such a scam.

 Leong, as she wanted to be known, said she was at a mall in Jalan Bukit Bintang when she was approached by a young man in his 20s to complete a survey form.

 The guy told her that his name was “Vincent” and that he needed her to help him fill in one last survey form.

 “He said he would not be able to finish work and go home unless I helped him.
 It was just one form and I didn’t think anything could go wrong,” she said.